Chukhung

 The Chukhung Valley lies on the southern slopes of Lhotse and Nuptse by the Lho Glacier and the Nup Glacier, the western slopes of Cho Polu and Baruntse by the Imja Glaciers, and the northern slopes of Mount Ama Dablam by the Ama Dablam Glacier and Chukhung Glacier.
 It extends westward past the village of Dingboche where it joins the Pheriche Valley.
 The Imja Khola flows through the Chukhung Valley.
+There are 9 lodges in Chukung, all used by climbers to Imja Tse (also called Island Peak).